 Introducing FP's Peace Channel and PeaceGame, in collaboration with the U.S. Institute of Peace.

 - By David RothkopfDavid Rothkopf is CEO and editor of the FP Group.
-His latest book, National Insecurity: American Leadership in an Age of Fear, was published in October 2014., Kristin LordKristin Lord is president and CEO of IREX, a global education and development nongovernmental organization, and co-chair of the Alliance for International Youth Development.
+His latest book, National Insecurity: American Leadership in an Age of Fear, was released in paperback earlier this year., Kristin LordKristin Lord is president and CEO of IREX, a global education and development nongovernmental organization, and co-chair of the Alliance for International Youth Development.
 The views expressed here are her own.
 Follow her on Twitter at @kristin_lord.

 Peace is back.